AbhinayaKrishna/Drug-Price-Prediction/README.md

 <h3><b>Motivation</b></h3>
 Pharmaceutical companies are not required to publish prices, therefore, we'll be drawing on a dataset from Medicare, who does publish prices.
 Lack of price transparency is typically cited as a reason for high prices.
 This study looks to shed some light on that, and to create a model that can predict drug prices months out from the current date.

+<h3><b>Audience</b></h3>
+This project aims to be a tool for pharmacies, pharmacy benefit managers, and other entities who may, for example, be in negotiations regarding pharmaceutical drug prices.
+With the objective of providing clearer information regarding the future of drug prices, the steps required to achieve lower drug costs may also be more transparent.

 <h3><b>Structure</b></h3>
 This project demonstrates methods required to obtain, aggregate, and clean data in order to create predictions of pharmaceutical drug prices via a machine learning model.
 The notebooks (and .py file) in this repository are meant to be used in the following order and for the named purposes: